 Since yoga involves low-intensity poses, your heart rate is bound to rise while attempting to remain in your position.
 When this occurs, your blood is moving throughout the body which helps to promote healthy circulation.
 Warrior and Chair Pose are awesome ways to get your blood pumping while remaining focused!

-13. Effect of Yoga on Immunity Responses
+13. Health Effect of Yoga on Immunity Responses

 Did you know that high exposure to stress can weaken your immunity; thus, making you more susceptible to sickness?
 Since yoga reduces stress, it promotes a healthy immune system which may help to reduce unwanted colds.